 Alberta Express Entry Stream

-You cannot use a nomination under a different AINP stream to apply under the Alberta Express Entry Stream or the federal Express Entry system.
+You cannot use a nomination issued under a different AINP stream to apply under the Alberta Express Entry Stream or the federal Express Entry system

 Canada Express Entry

-Express Entry is an electronic system for managing permanent residence applications under the following existing immigration programs, run by Immigration, Refugees and Citizenship Canada (IRCC).
+Express Entry is an electronic management system for permanent residence applications run by Immigration, Refugees and Citizenship Canada (IRCC).

 To access Express Entry, candidates must first complete a profile which demonstrates how they meet the criteria of one of the economic federal immigration programs (Canadian Experience Class, Federal Skilled Worker Program, or Federal Skilled Trades Program).